 Seeding or posting conversation starters that are compelling and inviting to others to chime in.

-There is no single right way or wrong way to manage an online community because it depends on the Group’s purpose and the interest of its members.
+There is no single right or wrong way to manage an online community because it depends on the Group’s purpose and the interests of its members.
 Be clear from the start as to the purpose of your Facebook Group and your expectations of your community members to avoid conflicts in the long run.